 - Role play – get your child to act as Nemo, and you as Marlin.
 Pretend there is a shark nearby.
 What should Nemo do?
 How can Marlin protect him?

 - Print out colouring sheets of coral reef fishes and have fun colouring and learning at the same time.

 * Caution: If you’re planning to watch this with young children below the age of 4, you might want to keep the remote control nearby and skip past the scary bits (the sharks scene and the angler fish scene).
-Vera did not like watching those parts at all, so better to play safe and skip those parts for young children.
+Vera did not like watching those parts at all, so you may want to play safe and skip those parts for your young children.